How Scheduling Works in IntoAEC

 Explore Multiple Views

 Define non-working days for your project to ensure schedules reflect real-world conditions.
-You can configure organization-wide working days or customize off-days at the project level, including weekends and public holidays.
+You can configure organization-wide working days, working time or customize off-days at the project level, including weekends and public holidays.
 Once set, all tasks automatically adjust to avoid non-working periods, giving you a more accurate and reliable timeline.

 Set Baseline